rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotAttachment/ChatbotAttachment.md

 ### Editable attachments

 To allow users to edit an attached file, load a new code editor within the chatbot window.
-On this screen, users can make edits to a file and save changes if they'd like.
+On this screen, you can allow users can make edits to a file and save changes if they'd like.
 Return users to the main chatbot window once they dismiss the editor.

 ```js file="./AttachmentEdit.tsx"